2019 review of the NDIS Act and the new NDIS Participant Service Guarantee

 - feel NDIA staff do not understand disability or appreciate the challenges people with disability face as part of everyday life.

-The review acknowledged the work that the Australian Government and the National Disability Insurance Agency are already doing to improve the NDIS participant experience.
+The review acknowledged the work that the Australian Government and the NDIA are already doing to improve the NDIS participant experience.
 This work will help enhance existing systems, services, decision-making and the overall experience for NDIS participants, families and carers.

 The review also found that: